vidurpunj/Rails-Testing/README.md

 Cucumber adds both a layer of mental overhead and a layer of maintenance overhead on top of the RSpec + Capybara combination.

 #  MiniTest:
+Minitest is the default testing suite used with Rails only for Unit Testing
+Minitest is small, fast, and it aims to make tests clean and readable.
+It supports test-driven development (TDD), behavior-driven development (BDD), mocking, and benchmarking.

 #  test-unit:
-A unit testing framework that’s part of Ruby’s standard library.
+A unit testing framework that’s part of Ruby’s standard library. can be used for Unit Testing, Intergration Testing if you are writing new test code use Minitest instead of Test::Unit